Hotel Edda Egilsstadir

 Please contact us for further information.

-Hotel Edda Egilsstadir has a total of 52 rooms total, thereof a two storey family room.
+Hotel Edda Egilsstadir has a total of 52 rooms total, including a two-story family room.
 All rooms have en-suite bathrooms.

 Price of accommodation